mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - upgrading/altering a storage account to support hierarchical namespace is NOT reversible, once done, you are stuck with it
     - from [hierarchical namespace](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace): appears to enable file system setup of directories UNDER a container - unlike standard blob storage
 - because it has hierarchical "folders" you can put RBAC ACL on the files/folders
+- Gen2 is also compatible with HDFS and Apache hadoop workloads
+    - can feed Data Factory, Databricks, HDInsight, DL analytics, Stream analytics...

 ![DL Storage Gen2](./pictures/DP-900/azure-data-lake-storage-structure.png)
 > NOTE THE HIERARCHICAL NAMESPACE - DIFFERENT FROM PLAIN BLOB STORAGE